apollo-business-automation/ibm-cp4ba-demo-deployment/README.md

 > **!
 IMPORTANT !**
 Before proceeding further make sure that the PVCs are created and bound.

-# TODO consolidate
 Get your software entitlement key from https://myibm.ibm.com/products-services/containerlibrary and set it to property _ENTITLEMENT_KEY_ for re-use in the scripts.

 ```
 export ENTITLEMENT_KEY=<YOUR_ENTITLEMENT_KEY>
 ```

-Generate a secret with the name admin.registrykey to pull the catalog images from the IBM Entitled Registry.
+Generate a secret with the name _admin.registrykey_ to pull the catalog images from the IBM Entitled Registry.
 ```
 kubectl create secret docker-registry admin.registrykey -n ${NAMESPACE} \
    --docker-server=cp.icr.io \